 Helps to Reduce the Signs of Ageing

-Ashwagandha has properties that aid in reducing the symptoms of health problems due to ageing for its antioxidant properties.
-For example, it helps to reduce hair greying as it increases the production of melanin in the hair cells.
+Thanks to its antioxidant properties, ashwagandha aids in reducing the symptoms of health problems due to ageing.
+For example, it helps to reduce hair greying by increasing the production of melanin in the hair cells.